Explainer: How China could offer ‘debt swaps’ to help developing nations tackle climate change

 “The higher infrastructure spending and Covid-19 have given ‘renewed opportunity’ for debt-for-nature swaps, especially in the BRI countries.” says the policy brief.An Illustration of debt-for-nature swaps.
 By restructuring the debt, creditors could receive some payback by selling the debt at a discounted rate to an independent environment trust, which finances local conservation projects.
 Debtor country governments would also make interest payments under restructured terms to the environment trust.
 Additional funding could come from international NGOs and other co-funders.
 Such debt swaps have been implemented by sovereign bilateral creditors, multilateral development banks, such as the World Bank and IMF, as well as private creditors.
 Source: IIGF Green BRI Center (2021)

-Dr Christophe Nedopil Wang, director of the IIGF Green BRI Center and co-author of the study, tells Carbon Brief:
+Dr Christoph Nedopil Wang, director of the IIGF Green BRI Center and co-author of the study, tells Carbon Brief:

 “Debt-for-nature swap provides a very different direction to deal with debt issues.
 Unlike debt-forgiveness, it ensures certain payback for the creditor country and could avoid moral hazards.
 Also, contrary to debt-for-equity and debt-for-resources swaps, which seizes assets and limits the future growth of the debtor countries, it could make sure that the debt-payments are invested in domestic projects that protect the environment.
 The long-standing challenge, however, is how to identify which countries are eligible for the debt-to-nature swaps.”